monch1962/kube-pg-backup-restore/README.md

 ## Option: Postgres running inside a container or Kubernetes cluster

 This approach is ideal when your Postgres (or Postgres-compatible, such as CockroachDB) database is hosted inside containers.
+As of November 2020, this will often be the case when customers are using on-premise or hybrid clouds with sensitive data that can't be trusted to public cloud vendors.

 ### Backup